This post contains affiliate links.

 1. Refik Saydam Lookout Point

 This place isn’t on most lists of Instagram spots around Istanbul but it boasts one of the best views of the city.
-Lucky for me I lived two minutes away so I got to walk past this lookout point every day!
+Lucky for me my Airbnb was two minutes away so I got to walk past this lookout point every day!

 2. Topkapi Palace